mtsinganis/the-data-decoded-visualizations/README.md

-# 🧠 The Data Decoder Visualizations
+# 🧠 The Data Decoded Visualizations

-Welcome to **The Data Decoder Visualizations** — a public collection of data-driven stories and charts shared on [X (Twitter)](https://x.com/TheDataDecoder).
+Welcome to **The Data Decoded Visualizations** — a public collection of data-driven stories and charts shared on [X (Twitter)](https://x.com/TheDataDecoded).
 Each visualization is built with **R** and **Quarto**, combining open data, transparent code, and thoughtful design.

 ---